Start a blog and publish blog posts.

 When you are able to pre-empt those concerns through your content, this means you'll gradually become Google's favourite!

-Make Google fall in love with your blog
+Make Google fall in love with your blog, so they keep sending you website traffic

 When Google "sees" that articles on your website "answer" users' queries, they will favour your blog post and "award you the first prize" - search results page one, position one.